Unique and effective ways for teaching and learning have been our central focus with the start of the academic year.

 Advising resources are easy to access

 Even at a distance, Academic Advising and many campus resources and services are a click away.
-Take a moment to meet some of them on this Campus Service video.
 We want to engage with each individual student, meeting their needs as they surface or setting the stage for their planning and decision-making.
 Encouraging first-year students to connect with their MAP Advisor, or upperclassmen to connect with their faculty advisors are important steps you can take to guide them in accessing resources.
 As each student is also assigned a Student Success Advisor, we encourage them to reach out to our staff with any questions, especially if they don’t know where to start or who to turn to.
 We are here.
 Whether it’s connecting with virtual tutoring, getting the necessary academic accommodations, seeking post-graduate direction from a career advisor or seeking a place where they can connect with like-minded peers, we will help them find what they need.